Wednesday, June 12, 2024

 When my phone rang this morning with the caller being a friend from Bar Harbor, Maine, where I had performed countless times with conductor Shirley Smith, I knew what news might be coming.
 Shirley had died yesterday.
 A large Maine coast ocean wave of sadness washed over me.

 Shirley…..how does one describe Shirley Smith?
-Down home, no nonsense, wore jeans, t shirts and sneakers to rehearsal, rugged enough to survive numerous brutal Maine winters, honest, sentimental, lover of dogs, a good musician and organist, a good conductor, crazy sense of humor whose contagious laughter sent sparks of delight through a room.
+Down home, no nonsense, wore jeans, t shirts and sneakers to rehearsal, rugged enough to survive numerous brutal Maine winters and damaging ice storms, honest, sentimental, lover of dogs, a good musician and organist, a good conductor, crazy sense of humor whose contagious laughter sent sparks of delight through a room.
 For 23 years she led the Acadia Choral Society in programs from the Mozart “Requiem,” Verdi’s “Requiem,” opera choruses, Purcell’s “Ode on St. Cecilia,” a staged version of “Dido and Aeneas,” Brahms’ “Requiem,” creative Holiday programs and much more.
 Her chorus was always well prepared and her orchestras and accompanists willing and able to make music.

 Music….that was what Shirley could do….make music through her skills, love of music and comradery.
 Her goals were always to make great music, to enjoy making music, taking the pressure off oneself to have fun.
 Her chorus, orchestras, soloists rose to the occasion for concerts with audience members capturing the enthusiasm from all of us led by ...
 Shirley Smith.
 The after concert parties held at chorus members’ homes would find Shirley enjoying a beer, laughing and sharing in the musical high we had created a few hours earlier.